 However, a guest will only receive a 50% refund of the accommodation fees if the cancellation is made at least 7 days prior to the check-in time for the booking.
 If this is not done then no refund will be given at all.
 Finally, there is no refund given all at if a guest decides to cancel after check-in.

 The Super Strict 60 Days Airbnb cancellation policy works roughly the same as the Super Strict 30 Days cancellation policy.
+This option is only available to seasoned Airbnb hosts.
+It is also by invitation only.
 The only difference is that the guest must cancel the booking at least 60 days prior to check-in in order to receive a 50% refund on the accommodation fees.

 If the Airbnb guest decides to cancel when there are less than 60 days left until check-in or after check-in, no refund will be given at all.